Microscopy

 Visibility of fungi can be increased by applying 10% potassium hydroxide (KOH) to dissolve surrounding tissues and nonfungal organisms.

-India ink stain is used to detect mainly Cryptococcus neoformans and other encapsulated fungi in a cell suspension (eg, cerebrospinal fluid sediment).
+India ink (colloidal carbon) stain is used to detect mainly Cryptococcus neoformans and other encapsulated fungi in a cell suspension (eg, cerebrospinal fluid sediment).
 The background field, rather than the organism itself, is stained, making any capsule around the organism visible as a halo.
 In cerebrospinal fluid, the test is not as sensitive as cryptococcal antigen.
 Specificity is also limited; leukocytes may appear encapsulated.

 India Ink Stain (Cryptococcus neoformans)